Less is More: The Influence of Pruning on the Explainability of CNNs: Results

-Table~\ref{tab:exp1-explainability-index} illustrates the explainability index as described in Section~\ref{sec:method:exp1}, that is the explainability of heat-maps produced with every CPR compared to every other CPR.
-By this metric, measured over all tested images, heat-maps produced with the CPR 8 model explain the model's decision most reasonably.
-Interestingly, the CPR 2 and the CPR 4 model both produce more reasonable explanations then the unpruned model.
-The orange line in Figure~\ref{fig:pruningacc} (on p.~\pageref{fig:pruningacc}) and Figure~\ref{fig:stacked-bars} illustrate these findings visually.
+Table~\ref{tab:exp1-explainability-index} illustrates the explainability index as described in Section~\ref{sec:method:exp1}, that is the explainability of heat maps produced with every CR compared to every other CR.
+By this metric, measured over all tested images, heat maps produced with the CR 8 model explain the model's decision most reasonably.
+Interestingly, the CR 2 and the CR 4 models both produce more reasonable explanations than the unpruned model as the orange line in Figure~\ref{fig:pruningacc} (on p.~\pageref{fig:pruningacc}) indicates.